How to use Ancient Grains and Heritage Wheat

 Breads

-- Rustic spelt sourdough – often blended with stronger flours for structure, producing a tender, slightly nutty loaf.
+- Rustic spelt sourdough – often blended with stronger flours for structure, producing a denser but delicious tasting loaf

 - Flatbreads – European-style spelt flatbreads or Italian piadine.